TomRottier/SprintingModel_julia/model_parse_notes.md

 - Have to change torque generator type afterwards as you won't know from al file

 - forces in eom.jl use z values which, on intial call, are not set []

+- may be useful to have some functions also in z form e.g. when calculating pocmy in eom